-In short this is the movie that THE PARTY and THE WILD PARTY and THE WILD ANGELS (Corman, 1966) try to be, but don't have enough of the devil on their side.
-MASQUE's Prospero and ANGEL's Heavenly Blues (Peter Fonda) actually have a lot in common: each is a charismatic natural leader forced to endure the uncouthness of their minions, bound to lead packs of dimwitted trogs who've mistaken their gluttonous earthly lusts for true freedom.
+In short this is the movie that THE PARTY and THE WILD PARTY and THE WILD ANGELS (Corman, 1966) try to be, but don't have enough of the devil on their side to quite fathom.
+MASQUE's Prospero and ANGEL's Heavenly Blues (Peter Fonda) actually have a lot in common: each is a charismatic natural leader forced to endure the uncouthness of their brutish minions, bound to lead packs of dimwitted trogs who've mistaken unrestrained gluttony and lust for true freedom.
 Compare the hilariously disturbing scene wherein Prospero orders his guests to roll around on the floor (like the filthy animals they are) to the climax of ANGELS where the gang trashes a church in a drunken orgy of destruction.
 Heavenly's admonition to the priest, "We wanna be free to ride our machines without being hassled by The Man... and we wanna get loaded... and we wanna have a good time." is not dissimilar to Prospero's decrees, such as: "If a God of love and light ever did exist, He is long since dead.
 Someone... some...thing rules in his place."

-For me and some of us in the rock group I was in, sex, drugs and rock and roll were a way to expand the mind and get loaded and not be hassled by the man (at least at first).
-For a lot of our hairy fans it was a chance to get heheheh fucked up!
+For me and some of us in the rock group I was in, the lifestyle around sex, drugs and rock and roll were a way to expand the mind and get loaded.
+For a lot of our hairy fans it was just a chance to get heheheh fucked up!
 Wooo!
 Mexican Mud!
 Yeah!
 In that sense, Prospero prefigures Timothy Leary, the acid generation, and the later 'e' generation.
 And thus MASQUE is one of the most legit psychedelic horror movies until Corman's X-THE MAN WITH X-RAY EYES, and THE TRIP!
 Do you doubt it?
 Can you look at Corman's MASQUE and not think of some far away rave or acid test of your dreams?